Academics

 • The Oak Roost

-The Oak Roost is home to the school’s five Buff Orpington hens.
+The Oak Roost is home to the school’s Silkie hens.
 Named by the students, the hens reside in a sandy-floored, fenced-in area of approximately 380 square feet and a 12’x4’ coop.
 Under faculty supervision, students are responsible for feeding, gathering eggs and maintaining the hens.

 To demonstrate the life cycle of our hens, Economou and her students hatched several chicks, who lived in the school's science room until the space was unveiled on May 12, 2016, and they were strong enough to live in the outdoor roost.
 Each year the school partners with a local farm to hatch several chicks to demonstrate the life cycle for students.